waltterir/waltterir/README.md

 # Hey, I'm Wate👋

-Backend-focused developer building APIs and deploying them with Docker and GCP, with a growing interest in integration development.
+Backend-focused developer building APIs and deploying them with Docker and GCP, with a growing interest in integration development and AWS.

 3rd year Business Information Technology student